Here are a few of the most common questions we receive from our clients. We hope this helps to explain our policies clearly.

 DO YOU OFFER ANY DISCOUNTS?

-We do offer discounts for families taking at least two hours of lessons per week, as well as families that pay on a quarterly basis.
+We do offer discounts for families taking at least 1.5 hours of lessons per week, as well as families that pay on a quarterly basis.

 —— HOLIDAYS & CANCELLATIONS ——